 Dr. Ganesh Krishna is an interventional pulmonologist, a specialist in minimally invasive techniques to diagnose and treat lung conditions.
 He has expertise in all interventional pulmonary procedures and special interests in advanced bronchoscopy (using cutting-edge endoscopy to examine far into the lung airways), thoracic ultrasound and critical care.
-He directs the UCSF Interventional Pulmonary Practice.

 Krishna’s research focuses on devices used in interventional pulmonary procedures.
 His current projects include studying endoscopy to reduce lung volume in patients with chronic obstructive pulmonary disease (a procedure to improve breathing function by inserting air-releasing valves into damaged portions of the lung), robot-assisted bronchoscopy, endoluminal therapeutics (minimally invasive surgical procedures performed within the small, hollow tubes of the lungs) and transbronchial cryobiopsy (an advanced method of obtaining lung tissue samples) for interstitial lung diseases and small lung nodules.